mchadolias/academic-cv/README.md

 Prerequisites for this method is subscription to Overleaf Pro.
 You can sync a Github project with Overleaf and recompile it through there.

+### 3rd method: Compilation with a worklow in Github Actions

+A Github workflow has been implemented to compile the documents through already implemented Github Actions.

 --------